 Sponsored by Behavioral Intervention Group

-Behavioral Intervention Group (BIG) is a BCBA-founded and run learning center with a team of professionals providing individualized Applied Behavior Analysis (ABA).
+It is important to consult with a therapist trained in ABA for an initial functional behavior assessment (FBA).
+Behavioral Intervention Group (BIG) is a BCBA-founded and operated learning center with a team of professionals providing individualized Applied Behavior Analysis (ABA).
 They constantly oversee, monitor and adjust a child’s program as needed.
-Because of its classroom settings, clients have access to typically developing peers and BCBAs have a low case load of clients who are grouped by age.
+Because of its classroom settings, children have access to typically developing peers grouped by age.
 Since opening in 2007, BIG has provided Baton Rouge with comprehensive ABA services for children on the autism spectrum age 18 months through seven years.